-Level of Care Criteria: The functional eligibility level of care criteria for Living Choices Assisted Living waiver eligibility are established in administrative rules and the Living Choices Assisted Living manual, as promulgated by the Arkansas Department of Human Services (DHS).
+Level of Care Criteria: The functional eligibility criteria for Living Choices Assisted Living waiver eligibility are established in administrative rules and the Living Choices Assisted Living manual, as promulgated by the Arkansas Department of Human Services (DHS).
 Please see DHS rule 016.06 CARR 057 (2017) (Procedures for Determination of Medical Need for Nursing Home Services).

-As specified in the rule, to meet functional (non-financial) eligibility for the waiver program an individual must:

-- 1. Fully meet at least one of the following three level of care criteria: - a.
-The individual is unable to perform either of the following: - A. At least one (1) of the three (3) activities of daily living (ADLs) of transferring/locomotion, eating or toileting without extensive assistance from or total dependence upon another person; or, - B. At least two (2) of the three (3) activities of daily living (ADLs) of transferring/locomotion, eating or toileting without limited assistance from another person; or, - b.
-The individual has a primary or secondary diagnosis of Alzheimer's disease or related dementia and is cognitively impaired so as to require substantial supervision from another individual because he or she engages in inappropriate behaviors which pose serious health or safety hazards to himself or others; or, - e.
-The individual has a diagnosed medical condition which requires monitoring or assessment at least once a day by a licensed medical professional and the condition, if untreated, would be lifethreatening; and - 2.
-Not require a skilled level of care, as defined in the State rule.
 Beneficiaries who are determined to require a skilled level of care are not eligible for this waiver program.
 The State rule defines "Skilled Level of Care" to mean the following services when delivered by licensed medical personnel in accordance with a medical care plan requiring a continuing assessment of needs and monitoring of response to plan of care; and such services are required on a 24-hour/day basis.
-The services must be reasonable and necessary to the treatment of the individual's illness or injury, i.e., be consistent with the nature and severity of the individual's illness or injury, the individual's particular medical needs, accepted standards of medical practice and in terms of duration and amount: - a.
-Intermuscular or subcutaneous injections if the use of licensed medical personnel is necessary to teach an individual or the individual's caregiver the procedure; - b.
-Intravenous injections and hypodermoclysis or intravenous feedings; - c.
-Levin tubes and nasogastric tubes; - d.
+The services must be reasonable and necessary to the treatment of the individual's illness or injury, i.e., be consistent with the nature and severity of the individual's illness or injury, the individual's particular medical needs, accepted standards of medical practice and in terms of duration and amount:

+a.
+Intermuscular or subcutaneous injections if the use of licensed medical personnel is necessary to teach an individual or the individual's caregiver the procedure;

+b.
+Intravenous injections and hypodermoclysis or intravenous feedings;

+c.
+Levin tubes and nasogastric tubes;

+d.
 Nasopharyngeal and tracheostomy aspiration;

-- e.
-Application of dressings involving prescription medication and aseptic techniques; - f.
-Treatment of Stage III or Stage IV decubitus ulcers or other widespread skin disorders that are in Stage III or Stage IV; - g.
-Heat treatments which have been specifically ordered by a physician as a part of active treatment and which require observation by nurses to adequately evaluate the individual's progress; - h.
-Initial phases of a regimen involving administration of medical gases; - i.
-Rehabilitation procedures, including the related teaching and adaptive aspects of nursing/therapies that are part of active treatment, to obtain a specific goal and not as maintenance of existing function; - i.
-Ventilator care and maintenance; and - k.
+e.
+Application of dressings involving prescription medication and aseptic techniques;

+f.
+Treatment of Stage III or Stage IV decubitus ulcers or other widespread skin disorders that are in Stage III or Stage IV;

+g.
+Heat treatments which have been specifically ordered by a physician as a part of active treatment and which require observation by nurses to adequately evaluate the individual's progress;

+h.
+Initial phases of a regimen involving administration of medical gases;

+i.
+Rehabilitation procedures, including the related teaching and adaptive aspects of nursing/therapies that are part of active treatment, to obtain a specific goal and not as maintenance of existing function;

+j.
+Ventilator care and maintenance; and

+k.
 The insertion, removal and maintenance of gastrostomy feeding tubes;